Murdim/church_and_state/workshop.md

  - Non-clerical governments can be enabled for a list of religions, by doctrine, or both.
  - The Pluralist Feudal and Imperial governments can be enabled for Cosmopolitan religions.
- - Hafiz-like traits can be enabled for clergyless religions or all religions.
+ - Hafiz-like trait can be enabled for clergyless religions or all religions.

 ***Localised in English and French.***